WangHYLab/scPharm/README.md

 score: output of scPharmDr function.
 drug: name of drug as drug 1.
 Default:NULL
 topN: number of drugs at top of Dr list as drug 1.
 Default:1
+drug_info: file for all drugs, automatically loaded in scPharm.

 ##### value